Mexico: Economy

-As of April 2025, Mexico has the 15th largest nominal GDP (US$1.693 trillion), the 13th largest by purchasing power parity (PPP) (US$3.396 trillion), and a PPP-adjusted GDP per capita of US$25,463.
-The World Bank reported in 2023 that the country's gross national income in market exchange rates was the second highest in Latin America after Brazil at US$1,744,711.4 million.
-Mexico is established as an upper-middle-income country.
-After the slowdown of 2001 the country recovered and grew 4.2, 3.0 and 4.8 percent in 2004, 2005 and 2006, even though it is considered to be well below Mexico's potential growth.
-By 2050, Mexico could potentially become the world's fifth or seventh-largest economy.
+As of April 2026, Mexico has the 13th largest economy by purchasing power parity (PPP) (US$3.5 trillion), and a GDP per capita of US$26,643.
+The World Bank reported in 2026 that the country's gross national income was the second highest in Latin America after Brazil at US$1.8 trillion.

-The electronics industry of Mexico has grown enormously within the last decade.
-Mexico has the sixth largest electronics industry in the world after China, the United States, Japan, South Korea, and Taiwan.
-Mexico is the second-largest exporter of electronics to the United States where it exported $71.4 billion worth of electronics in 2011.
-The Mexican electronics exports grew 73% between 2002 and 2012.
-The manufactured value-added sector, which electronics is part of, accounted for 18% of Mexico's GDP.
+Mexico has the sixth largest electronics industry after China, the US, Japan, South Korea, and Taiwan.
+Mexico is the second-largest exporter of electronics to the US where it exported $71 billion worth of electronics in 2011.
+Electronics exports grew 73% between 2002 and 2012.
+The manufactured value-added sector, which electronics is part of, accounted for 18% of GDP.

 Mexico produces the most automobiles of any North American nation.
-The industry produces technologically complex components and engages in some research and development activities.
+The industry produces technologically complex components and engages in research and development.
 The "Big Three" (General Motors, Ford and Chrysler) have been operating in Mexico since the 1930s, while Volkswagen and Nissan built their plants in the 1960s.
 In Puebla alone, 70 industrial part-makers cluster around Volkswagen.
-In the 2010s expansion of the sector was surging.
-In September 2016 Kia opened a $1 billion factory in Nuevo León, with Audi also opening an assembling plant in Puebla the same year.
+In 2016 Kia opened a $1 billion factory in Nuevo León, with Audi also opening an assembling plant in Puebla the same year.
 BMW, Mercedes-Benz and Nissan currently have plants in construction.
 The domestic car industry is represented by DINA S.A., which has built buses and trucks since 1962, and the new Mastretta company that builds the high-performance Mastretta MXT sports car.
-In 2006, trade with the United States and Canada accounted for almost 50% of Mexico's exports and 45% of its imports.
+In 2006, trade with the US and Canada accounted for almost 50% of Mexico's exports and 45% of its imports.

-During the first three quarters of 2010, the United States had a $46.0 billion trade deficit with Mexico.
-In August 2010 Mexico surpassed France to become the 9th largest holder of US debt.
-The remittances from Mexican citizens working in the United States are significant; after dipping during the 2008 Great Recession and again during COVID-19 pandemic in 2021 they are topping other sources of foreign income.
+During the first three quarters of 2010, the United States had a $46 billion trade deficit with Mexico.
+The remittances from Mexican citizens working in the US are significant; after dipping during the 2008 Great Recession and the COVID-19 pandemic in 2021 they are topping other sources of foreign income.
 Remittances are directed to Mexico by direct links from a U.S. government banking program.